eridona/DonaLab-Handbook/README.md

 -Collaborate and include lab members as signatories for their supervisees. <br/>
   <br/>
 <b>Example: </b> <br/>
   Reference letters will be provided to lab members at request, but these requests should be made at least 2 weeks in advance of the deadline for the first reference letter, and at least 1 week in advance for subsequent letters.
 Lab members should expect fair but honest evaluation of their performance and skills in the reference letters provided.
-As a rule, any additional supervisors (for example, a postdoctoral researcher who has supervised a student) of the lab member will be invited to contribute and sign the requested reference letter.</i>
+As a rule, any additional supervisors (for example, a postdoctoral researcher who has supervised a student) of the lab member will be invited to contribute and sign the requested reference letter.<br/>
+<a href="https://github.com/SAFE-Labs-Docs/Lab-Handbook/tree/main/3-CAREERS/07-Reference-Letters">Click here for more examples from the community</a></i>
 </details>

 <details>